Bringing Paths into Scope with the use Keyword

 Creating Idiomatic use Paths

-In Listing 7-7, you might have wondered why we specified use restaurant::front_of_house::hosting and then called hosting::add_to_waitlist in eat_at_restaurant rather than specifying the use path all the way out to the add_to_waitlist function to achieve the same result, as in Listing 7-9.
+In Listing 7-7, you might have wondered why we specified use crate::front_of_house::hosting and then called hosting::add_to_waitlist in eat_at_restaurant rather than specifying the use path all the way out to the add_to_waitlist function to achieve the same result, as in Listing 7-9.

 Filename: src/lib.cairo